steaming-hot/steaming-hot/README.md

 # Exploratory Data Analysis

 See ``./Exploratory Data Analysis`` for some example Jupyter notebooks examing the data.
-We have done some basic plotting of the time series data, scatter matrix of the continous futures and histograms for the categorical features.
+We have done basic plotting of the time series data, scatter matrix of the continous futures, histograms for the categorical features, etc.

 # Modelling